clkim/DeepLearningPython35/README.md

 You must be at the _DeepLearningPython35_ directory, because the `bind mount` being set up into the container calls `pwd` to get name of the current directory.
 `cd` into the directory _DeepLearningPython35_ if not already there.

-Estimated time: 10 mins.
+Estimated time: 15 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/miniconda3:yy.x.x-x` to download the _Miniconda_ image (based on Python 3.X), a minimal installer for Python and _conda_, a package manager as well as an environment manager tool; it is a small version of Anaconda, which is a very popular data science platform; the download is from the Docker hub [docker-miniconda](https://hub.docker.com/r/continuumio/miniconda3)
+- First run `docker pull continuumio/miniconda3:yy.x.x-x` to download the _Miniconda_ image (based on Python 3.X), a minimal installer for Python and _conda_, a package manager as well as an environment manager tool; Miniconda is a small version of Anaconda, which is a very popular data science platform; the download source is the Docker hub [docker-miniconda](https://hub.docker.com/r/continuumio/miniconda3)
 - Then run `docker image ls` to verify the image _continuumio/miniconda3_ (with Tag _yy.x.x-x_) is downloaded
-- Then run the given `docker` command to create a new container layer over the downloaded image
+- Now run the given `docker` command to create a new container layer over the downloaded image
   - At the interactive shell command line inside the new container, we can look for the conda version, with `conda --version`
   - (May be prompted to update to a new version of conda; if so, go ahead and follow the prompts to update)
-  - Double-check that the Python packages we want to install are not present, and that there is only the `base` environment
+  - Double-check that the Python packages we want to install are not present, and that there is only the `base` (python virtual) environment
-  - Install in a new environment: Python 3.6 (latest that supports Theano), and _Numpy_ and _Theano_, with `conda create -n py36numpytheano python=3.6 numpy theano`
+  - Create and install in a new environment: Python 3.6 (latest that supports Theano), and _Numpy_ and _Theano_, with `conda create -n py36numpytheano python=3.6 numpy theano`
     - Double-check we have the newly created environment named `py36numpytheano`, with `conda env list`
   - Activate the newly created environment, with `conda activate py36numpytheano`
   - Do a `ls` to look for the `bind mount` target directory `deeplearn` that we named when creating the new container, then do a `cd` to change into that directory